 - "We just read a story in which Theresa had to tell Alice that she couldn't climb the tree. - She didn't do it to be mean, but to be kind.
 She took responsibility because she wanted to protect Alice. - Let's take a moment to think if anything has happened in our life that is like that. - What does it mean to protect someone?
 If you saw a smaller child playing near the fire and you tell them to stop, or take them away from the fire, you are protecting them from getting hurt.
 You're not doing it to be mean, but to be kind. - Can anyone think of other examples?
 Can you think of a time when you protected someone or someone protected you? - Maybe you cared for an animal or pet, and you had to keep them safe by keeping them indoors or in a special place.
 Maybe you have cared for a family member like a brother or sister, or a friend.
-[Ask for examples.] - Let's now take a moment to sit quietly and think of a time when we protected someone else, or someone else protected us.
-You can close your eyes while we think of something. - Now let's draw what we remembered or thought of.
+[Ask for examples.] - Let's now take a moment to sit quietly and think of a time when we acted responsibly, helped take care of others, or when someone helped take care of us.
+You can close your eyes while you're thinking, if you like.

+- Now let's draw what we remembered or thought of.
 If you couldn't think of a time from your own life, you can imagine something.
 Or you can draw the Theresa and Alice story we just heard.
-Our drawing is going to show a person helping and protecting another person.

-- [Allow time for drawing.
-Share out after drawing.] - What does it feel like inside when we think of being protected?
+Our drawing is going to show a person helping another person or animal, and acting responsibly. - [Allow time for drawing.
+Share out after drawing.] - What does it feel like inside when we think of others taking care of us?
+What sensations might we notice in our bodies?
 Does anyone notice any sensations?"